jncraton/operating-systems-cpsc4420/lectures/19-atomic-transactions.md

 - Transaction locks an entity exactly once before it reads or writes
 - Transaction unlocks an entity exactly once after it last reads or writes
 - Exclusive locks are obtained or upgraded before writing
-- All lock operations are performed before and unlock operations
+- All lock operations are performed before all unlock operations

 Two-phase locking benefit
 -------------------------

-- A system that follows two-phase locking with guarantee serializable transactions
+- A system that follows two-phase locking will guarantee serializable transactions
 - The textbook includes a proof of this

 Implementation
 --------------

 - Programmers would have difficulty obeying these rules
-- Can we follow two-phase locking automatically
+- Can we follow two-phase locking automatically?

 Automated two-phase locking
 ---------------------------